mysociety/alaveteli/docs/running/upgrading.md

   post-deploy script as the alaveteli user by issuing `sudo -u alaveteli script/rails-post-deploy`

-Do this after each manual deployment as runs any database migrations for you, plus various other things that can be automated for deployment.
+Do this after each deployment as it runs any database migrations for you, plus various other things that can be automated for deployment.